 Subscribe to My YouTube Channel and Never Miss a Video!

 Pour the frozen corn into a colander and rinse under warm water for a few minutes to accelerate the thawing process.
 Place the colander over a large stockpot to catch the water as it continues to thaw and place in the refrigerator overnight.

 If corn is still plentiful at the grocery store or Farmer's Market, this recipe is also great using grilled corn.
 Just pop it on the grill for a few minutes until nicely charred.
 Then cover and refrigerate until ready to use.

 This recipe is so flexible that you can serve this recipe cold or at room temperature.
-If you are serving it cold, remove the corn from the fridge and combine with the chopped red onion, jalapeno, and dressing in a large serving bowl, and serve with the garnish.
+If you are serving it cold, remove the corn from the fridge and combine it with the chopped red onion, jalapeno, and dressing in a large serving bowl, and serve with the garnish.